jkz1one/CuratorFinder/readme.md

 ---

-# **Curator Finder **
+# **Curator Finder**

 ### Playlist Curator Search Engine • Local-First • Desktop App (macOS & Windows)

-Curator Finder is a **local-first playlist intelligence tool** for artists and managers.
+Curator Finder is a local-first playlist intelligence tool for artists and managers.
-It scrapes, filters, enriches, and organizes curator contact data — **all on-device**, no cloud, no SaaS, no tracking.
+It scrapes, filters, enriches, and organizes curator contact data all on-device.
+No cloud, no SaaS, no tracking.

 Built with a **FastAPI backend**, a **custom Spotify ingestion pipeline**, and a clean, responsive **dashboard UI** packaged into a cross-platform desktop app.